kevapostol/game-hub/README.md

 GameHub is a video game discovery web app that helps you find new and interesting games to play.
 With GameHub, you can search for games by platform, genre, and more.

-This is the project we build from the `Ultimate React course`.
-You can find the full course at: https://codewithmosh.com

 ## Getting Started

 To get started with `GameHub`, follow these steps: